 If you want to install Hugo to a custom path, you can set the global option

 blogdown.hugo.dir to a directory to store the Hugo executable before you call

-When your website project is under version control in the RStudio IDE, it may be slow to preview the site continuously if it contains hundreds of files or more, because the default publish directory is
+When your website project is under version control in the RStudio IDE, continuously previewing the site can be slow, if it contains hundreds of files or more.
+The default publish directory is

 public/ directory.
-The delay before you see the website in the RStudio Viewer can be more than 10 seconds or even longer.
+The delay before you see the website in the RStudio Viewer can be 10 seconds or even longer.
 That is why we provide the option

 blogdown.publishDir.
 You may set a temporary publish directory to generate the website, and this directory should not be under the same RStudio project, e.g.,